joeybernard/ACENET_Summer_School_General/_episodes/04-machine-learning.md

 ~~~
 {: .output}

-We can create a sample from the total data which will allow us to plot a subset of the data.
-If your data is very large this is important to do because in order to plot the data it will need to fit onto one machine.
+We can create a smaller sample from the total data which will allow us to plot a subset of the data.
+If your data is very large this is important to do because the data will need to fit onto one machine in order to plot it.
 In this case however we are actually only using one machine and the data set isn't that large but in theory that data set could be very large and distributed across many machines.
-The first parameter of the `sample` function `False` indicates that it should sample "without replacement" which means that once a particular house's data is chosen it can not be picked again.
-If set to `True` individual data elements can be chosen multiple times.
+The first parameter of the `sample` function is `False` indicating that it should sample "without replacement" which means that once a particular house's data is chosen it can not be picked again.
+If `True` individual data elements can be chosen multiple times.
 The second parameter `0.1` indicates that we want a sample that is 10% the size of the original data set.
 The final parameter provides a `seed` to use for the random sampling.
 Choosing the same seed from one execution to another ensures the same random sample is chosen.
 This is helpful if reproducibility is needed (e.g. for debugging, testing, or comparison).
 ~~~
 >>> houseSDFSmall = houseSDF.sample(False, 0.1, seed=10)
 ~~~